dfinity/examples/motoko/minimal-counter-dapp/README.md

 ```

 ### Candid interface
-The Candid interface is automatically created, and it has a convienient UI, which provides an easy, user friendly way to test the backend.
+The Candid interface is automatically created, and it has a convenient UI, which provides an easy, user-friendly way to test the backend.
 The UI is also automatically generated, and the canister ID can be found in the `canister_ids.json` file.

 The localhost version of the `canister_ids.json` file can be found in `.dfx/local/canister_ids.json` and the URL is: